DELIGHTFUL DOWNTOWN

 Additional Winter Light Installations

-The winter themed light installation, including the snowflake decorations, the dazzling 26-foot-tall tree, and the twinkly tree-wrapped lighting, will be up in Peace and Friendship Park at the corner of Barrington and South streets for winter.
+The winter themed light installation, including the snowflake decorations, the dazzling 26-foot-tall tree, and the twinkly tree-wrapped lighting, is up in Peace and Friendship Park at the corner of Barrington and South streets for winter.

 Tree Wrap Lights